 Variable Speed Bladder Pump

-If sampling for organics the pump body must be constructed of stainless steel and the valves and bladder must be Teflon, polyethylene or polypropylene.
-All tubing must be Teflon, Polyethylene, or Polypropylene and any cabling must be sealed in Teflon, Polyethylene or Polypropylene, or made of stainless steel.
+If sampling for organics the pump body must be constructed of stainless steel and the valves and bladder must be Teflon or other fluoropolymer, polyethylene or polypropylene.
+All tubing must be Teflon or other fluoropolymer, polyethylene, or polypropylene and any cabling must be sealed in Teflon or other fluoropolymer, polyethylene or polypropylene, or made of stainless steel.
 Do not use low-density polyethylene (LDPE) tubing or bladders for the collection of VOC samples.

 After purging to a smooth even flow, reduce the flow rate.